mod-posh/LocalAutomation/README.md

 There are times when I have issues with VSCode and the built-in PSScriptAnalyzer, mainly around psake Tasks, but in a few other places as well.
 Including this file in my Repositories since I rarely remember where it is.

+## Vscode

+The settings file is how my local vscode is setup

 ## ComplexModules

 Complex modules are PowerShell modules made up of multiple modules.
 For my setup, the individual modules are built into a single module through my psake tasks.